Pulling out of a house sale, or having your buyer pull out, can leave you in limbo.

 Losing the sale

-Having no proceeds from the sale impacts plans to rely on these.
+Having no proceeds from the sale impacts plans that rely on these.

 It may mean you cannot buy your desired home or pay off existing debts as intended.